 About The Totality for Kids, Judith Butler writes: “In this brilliant volume, the fragmented world of a late and lost modernity has its own moving and lucid affect, its forms of aliveness.
 We encounter here an enormous clarity of language in the service of a poetics that brilliantly queries our historical moment in and as form.”

 He is the recipient of two Pushcart Prizes, the University of Iowa’s James Michener/Paul Engle Fellowship, and a National Endowment for the Arts Fellowship.

-Clover is also a widely published critic and journalist, a frequent contributor to the New York Times, and the poetry editor for the Village Voice Literary Supplement.
+Clover is also a widely published critic and journalist; he’s written for publications such as Film Quarterly, The Nation, The New York Times Sunday Book Review, and the Village Voice.
+His most recent book of cultural theory is Of Riot (Verso, 2016).
 His contribution to the Modern Classics series for the British Film Institute, The Matrix, was published in 2005.
-He is also the author of 1989: Bob Dylan Didn’t Have This to Sing About (2009).
+He is also the author of 1989: Bob Dylan Didn’t Have This to Sing About (University of California Press, 2009).

 Clover is a professor of English literature and critical theory at the University of California, Davis.